tavaresgerson/laraveldocbr/src/docs/redis.md

     class RedisSubscribe extends Command
     {
         /**
-         * The name and signature of the console command.
+         * O nome e a assinatura do comando do console.
          *
          * @var string
          */
         protected $signature = 'redis:subscribe';

         /**
-         * The console command description.
+         * A descrição do comando do console.
          *
          * @var string
          */
         protected $description = 'Subscribe to a Redis channel';

         /**
-         * Execute the console command.
+         * Execute o comando do console.
          */
         public function handle(): void
         {